A growing number of older Americans are returning to the workforce or never leaving it entirely behind.

 Flex factor: Many available jobs are part-time positions, seasonal spots or both.
 And retirees who aren’t tied to a particular place can also embrace employment as a travel adventure because a variety of jobs for seniors are available in parks across the country.

 Do you have an eye for decorating or excel at organizing big events?
 If so, you can turn your talents toward planning parties for others.
 You might start by selling services based on referrals by friends and family or sign up on a site such as TaskRabbit.
 The online and mobile marketplace matches people, or “taskers,” with customers in their area looking for help with everything from event execution to cleaning and delivery services.

 Flex factor: Retirees only have to accept jobs that suit their skills and schedule.
 And, if they use a site like TaskRabbit, many of the administrative details, such as payment collection, are taken care of.
 The customer also pays the TaskRabbit service fee in addition to your hourly rate, so you’ll know exactly what to expect when your payment arrives.

-So, there are plenty of opportunities to make money as a pet sitter, dog walker or drop-in canine companion.
+Americans spent $136.8 billion on their pets in 2022, so there are plenty of opportunities to make money as a pet sitter, dog walker or drop-in canine companion.

 Retail Sales Worker

 Retail workers help customers find items, ring up merchandise, process payments and keep the sales floor in order.
 More than 4.1 million Americans were part of this occupational group in 2021.